Engee documentation

 using .TemperatureScales

-To find out what exactly this module does, let's call the module help:
+To find out exactly what this module does, let's call the help for this module.:

 In [ ]: